amzker/Gsheet_Godot/README.md

 # SENDING DATA/WRITING DATA TO SHEET [POST]
 ```
-var sheetname = DATA # name of sheet in which you want to add data
+var sheetname = "DATA" # name of sheet in which you want to add data
 #this is just example variables
 #date, time, cate, amount, desc = 12/11/22,08:15,INCOME,250,SOAP
 var datasend = "?date="+date+"&time="+time+"&cate="+cate+"&amount="+amount+"&desc="+desc+"&sheetname="+sheetname #LOOK into appsheet code's doPost func to understand this